Healing Emotional Neglect: The First Step.

 I was greeted with silence and frowned.

 I had other “jobs” in the family too.
-I was there to look as pretty (but as modest as a nun) as I could.
+I was there to look as pretty (but as modest as a nun) as possible.
 I was there to do REALLY well in school (when I got 99.9% on a couple of subjects, I was honestly asked about the .1%).
 I was there to do what I was told without question.
 And – I was there to make them look good.
 I had these 4 ‘jobs’ and it seemed I could never do any of them well enough.

 Childhood Emotional Neglect is a psychological trauma that affects children who haven’t received enough empathy, understanding, and affection.
-These kids are often left to fend for themselves even when things are really tough.
-They may be actually neglected by their parents or guardians; they may live with an alcoholic parent or their parents might even be unwell physically or mentally.
+These kids are often left to fend for themselves, even when things are really tough.
+They may be actually neglected by their parents or guardians; they may live with an alcoholic parent, or their parents might even be unwell physically or mentally.

 It is possible to recover from Childhood Emotional Neglect.
 I have.
 I have a huge fear of changing.
 But I did it.

 The Bad News: it is important to remember that this process isn’t always easy.
 The Good News: there are heaps of things people can do to heal Childhood Emotional Neglect.